San Dimas, California

 San Dimas (Spanish for "Saint Dismas") is a city in the San Gabriel Valley of Los Angeles County, California, United States.
 At the 2020 census, its population was 34,924.
-It historically took its name from San Dimas Canyon in the San Gabriel Mountains above the northern section of present-day San Dimas.
+It takes its name from San Dimas Canyon in the San Gabriel Mountains, north of the city.

-San Dimas is bordered by the San Gabriel Mountains range to the north, Glendora and Covina to the west, La Verne to its north and east side, Pomona to its south and east side, Walnut and the unincorporated community of Ramona to the southwest, and the unincorporated community of West San Dimas, which is an enclave in the southwestern portion of the city.
+San Dimas is bounded by the San Gabriel Mountains to the north, La Verne and Pomona to the east, Walnut and the unincorporated community of Ramona to the south, and Glendora and Covina to the west.
+West San Dimas is an enclave within the city.

 History

 Rancho San José was granted in 1837 to Californio rancheros Ygnacio Palomares (left) and Ricardo Vejar (right), covering all of modern San Dimas.